Select your cookie preferences

 $context.requestOverride.header.header_name

 The request header override.
 If this parameter is defined, it contains the headers to be used instead of the HTTP Headers that are defined in the Integration Request pane.
-For more information, see Use a mapping template to override an API's request and response parameters and status codes.
+For more information, see Override your API's request and response parameters and status codes for REST APIs in API Gateway.

 $context.requestOverride.path.path_name

 The request path override.
 If this parameter is defined, it contains the request path to be used instead of the URL Path Parameters that are defined in the Integration Request pane.
-For more information, see Use a mapping template to override an API's request and response parameters and status codes.
+For more information, see Override your API's request and response parameters and status codes for REST APIs in API Gateway.

 $context.requestOverride.querystring.querystring_name

 The request query string override.
 If this parameter is defined, it contains the request query strings to be used instead of the URL Query String Parameters that are defined in the Integration Request pane.
-For more information, see Use a mapping template to override an API's request and response parameters and status codes.
+For more information, see Override your API's request and response parameters and status codes for REST APIs in API Gateway.

 $context.responseOverride.header.header_name The response header override.
 If this parameter is defined, it contains the header to be returned instead of the Response header that is defined as the Default mapping in the Integration Response pane.
-For more information, see Use a mapping template to override an API's request and response parameters and status codes.
+For more information, see Override your API's request and response parameters and status codes for REST APIs in API Gateway.

 $context.responseOverride.status The response status code override.
 If this parameter is defined, it contains the status code to be returned instead of the Method response status that is defined as the Default mapping in the Integration Response pane.
-For more information, see Use a mapping template to override an API's request and response parameters and status codes.
+For more information, see Override your API's request and response parameters and status codes for REST APIs in API Gateway.

 $context.requestTime The CLF-formatted request time (dd/MMM/yyyy:HH:mm:ss +-hhmm).